xrettle/WFGY/TensionUniverse/BlackHole/Q123_scalable_interpretability.md

 * Select a family of models with the same architecture pattern, trained on the same task family, at multiple scale levels (for example different parameter counts).
 * Fix a finite concept probe library and circuit template set before any inspection of internal activations.
-* Fix aggregation rules for `I_local`, `C_global`, and `K_complexity` as described in Block 3.
+* Fix aggregation and normalization rules for `I_local`, `C_global`, and `K_complexity` as described in Section 3.
-* Choose a fixed portfolio of behaviors and test cases (for example reasoning tasks, safety relevant prompts).
+* Choose a fixed portfolio of behaviors and test cases (for example reasoning tasks, safety-relevant prompts).
+* Pre-register the evaluation protocol, including:

+  * how `U_*` is selected,
+  * how human judgments will be collected,
+  * how correlations and trends will be tested.

 *Protocol:*

 1. For each model size, construct a state `m_size` in `M_reg` that encodes the chosen summaries and probe outcomes.
 2. Compute `I_local(m_size; U_*)`, `C_global(m_size)`, and `K_complexity(m_size)` using the fixed encoding.
 3. Compute `Tension_interp(m_size)` for each scale level.
-4. Collect human judgments or expert judgments on interpretability:
+4. Collect human or expert judgments on interpretability:

-   * For a subset of internal circuits or features, ask whether humans can understand and predict their behavior using the explanation library.
+   * For a subset of internal circuits or features selected by a pre-declared sampling rule, ask whether humans can understand and predict their behavior using the explanation library.

-5. Compare the tension scores with human judgments across scales.
+   * Evaluators must be blind to all tension scores and any derived statistics.

 *Metrics:*

-* Correlation between `Tension_interp(m_size)` and human interpretability ratings.
+* Correlation between `Tension_interp(m_size)` and human interpretability ratings, using a pre-declared correlation or ranking statistic.
 * Trend of `Tension_interp(m_size)` as model scale increases.
 * Stability of this trend under minor variations in probe selection that stay within the admissible library.

 *Falsification conditions:*

+The encoding is considered misaligned and rejected for Q123 if both of the following hold:

-* If models that human experts judge as clearly more interpretable consistently receive higher tension scores than models they judge as opaque, under the fixed encoding, then this encoding is considered misaligned and is rejected for Q123.
+1. Across scale levels and sampled subsystems, models that human experts judge as clearly more interpretable consistently receive **higher** tension scores than models they judge as opaque, beyond a pre-declared robustness threshold.
-* If small permitted changes within the admissible encoding class (for example swapping a few probes in the same library or modestly changing normalization constants) produce arbitrary reversals in the ordering of `Tension_interp(m_size)` across scales, the encoding fails the stability requirement and is rejected.
+2. Small permitted changes within the admissible encoding class (for example swapping a small fraction of probes within the same global library, or modestly adjusting constant factors within fixed normalization rules) do not remove the systematic disagreement between `Tension_interp` and human judgments.

 *Semantics implementation note:*

-The experiment uses hybrid semantics in line with Block 0.
+The experiment uses hybrid semantics in line with Section 0.
 Internal representations and activations are treated as continuous fields, while probes, concept dictionaries, and explanation libraries are treated as discrete structures.
-All observables are defined at the effective layer in terms of summaries and do not depend on raw floating point details.
+All observables are defined at the effective layer in terms of summaries and do not depend on raw floating-point details being exposed.

 *Boundary note:*

-Falsifying TU encoding != solving canonical statement.
+Falsifying a TU encoding does not solve the canonical statement.
 This experiment can show that a particular Q123 encoding is misaligned or unstable, but it does not settle whether scalable interpretability exists in principle.

 ---